-16 SSAD Operational Design Assessment (25 January 2022) at pp.19-20
+7 SSAD Operational Design Assessment (25 January 2022) at pp.19-20

-- o In the ICANN Board Comments on Issues of Importance in the GAC Kigali Communiqué (15 October 2024), the ICANN Board noted that "information on the RDRS has been linked on ICANN's Registration Data Look Up Tool in the section on non-public registration data to increase visibility.
+- In the ICANN Board Comments on Issues of Importance in the GAC Kigali Communiqué (15 October 2024), the ICANN Board noted that "information on the RDRS has been linked on ICANN's Registration Data Look Up Tool in the section on non-public registration data to increase visibility.
 A link to RDRS is also included on the results page for the look up tool as well".
 Additionally the ICANN Board stated that "Information and links to the RDRS can be added in the RDAP output of registries and registrars via the GNSO policy development process.
 The Board encourages the GAC to discuss this option with the GNSO Council" - In the GAC Istanbul Commununiqué (18 November 2024) the GAC reiterated its support for continued operation of the RDRS, for promoting awareness and usage of the service, implementing improvements to its interface, and to include a link to it within WHOIS/RDAP systems.
-The GAC also welcomed further work on facilitating voluntary participation of ccTLD managers in RDRS given the significant interest of RDRS users in registration data of ccTLD domain names. - In addition to the ICANN Board Comments on Issues of Importance in the GAC Istanbul Communiqué (29 January 2025), ollowing discussions in the January 2025 Board Workshop, and awaiting the GNSO Standing Committee's future report on the RDRS Pilot, the ICANN Board shared views on the future of RDRS with the GAC and the RDRS Standing Committee (10 February 2025): - A lot has been learned from the RDRS Pilot to date, it is not clear that there is much more to be learned - The RDRS is a useful tool that should continue to be up and running - Some changes are needed, such as: - Participation by all registrars - Integration of (affiliated) privacy/proxy services into the system - Development of requestor authentication mechanisms where appropriate (in particular for law enforcement) - Allowing voluntary participation by ccTLDs - These changes could be informed by policy that is either already available (including EPDP Phase 2 SSAD) or that may need to be developed
+The GAC also welcomed further work on facilitating voluntary participation of ccTLD managers in RDRS given the significant interest of RDRS users in registration data of ccTLD domain names. - In addition to the ICANN Board Comments on Issues of Importance in the GAC Istanbul Communiqué (29 January 2025), following discussions in the January 2025 Board Workshop, and awaiting the GNSO Standing Committee's future report on the RDRS Pilot, views of the ICANN Board on the future of RDRS were shared with the GAC and the RDRS Standing Committee (10 February 2025) noting that: a lot has been learned from the RDRS Pilot to date and it is not clear that there is much more to be learned; the RDRS is a useful tool that should continue to be up and running with some changes such as: participation by all registrars, Integration of (affiliated) privacy/proxy services into the system, development of requestor authentication mechanisms where appropriate (in particular for law enforcement) and allowing voluntary participation by ccTLDs; these changes could be informed by policy that is either already available (including EPDP Phase 2 SSAD) or that may need to be developed. - Since the beginning of the year, the GNSO RDRS Standing Committee has been drafting its Final Report consistent with its 4 assignments as laid out in its Charter (8 Sept.
+2023).
+The Final Report is expected to assist the GNSO Council in its pending consultation with the ICANN Board on the future of the EPDP Phase 2 SSAS recommendations, including whether they should be adopted, rejected, or potentially modified.